5-Ingredient Slow Cooker Fajita Salsa Chicken

 I serve her the chicken plain and shredded, along with a preferred veggie, like raw sliced bell pepper or whatever we have in the crisper, and maybe a tortilla and grated cheese to make tacos if we’re feeling crazy.

-I like mine shredded with all the veggies and fresh salsa and lime juice stirred in, plus a healthy dash of hot sauce.
+But I like mine shredded with all the veggies and fresh salsa and lime juice stirred in, plus a healthy dash of hot sauce.

 And avocado.
 Obviously. #alwaysavocado.

-It's great in tacos, or bowls, or topped with any kind of taco fixins you like.
+It’s great in tacos, or bowls, or topped with any kind of taco fixins’ you like.

-It's truly a versatile, workhorse recipe that you can bookmark or pin and then turn to again and again.
+Like my slow cooker enchilada chicken and crispy crockpot carnitas, this is truly a versatile, workhorse recipe that you can bookmark or pin and then turn to again and again.

 1 | Set aside some of the cooked, shredded chicken for resistant eaters.
 Serve with a veggie of choice.